 The crew will take part in three events:

-Monday and Wednesdays for 4 weeks.
-Dates to be confirmed.
-5pm-6pm starting at the Lagoon.
+Mondays and Wednesdays for 4 weeks.
+Dates TBA

 There will be an additional cost of a team t-shirt should you wish to purchase one.